crosswalk-project/crosswalk-website/public/documentation/ios.md

 ## Licence

-Crosswalk Project for iOS is available under the BSD license.
-See the [LICENSE](https://github.com/crosswalk-project/crosswalk/blob/master/LICENSE) file for more information.
+The Crosswalk Project for iOS is available under the [BSD license](https://github.com/crosswalk-project/crosswalk/blob/master/LICENSE).